xcomponent/xcfunctions.js/README.md

 ```

 - `event` is the object that triggered the transition;
-- `publicMember` and `internalMember` are respectively the public and internal members of the state machine when the transition was triggered.
+- `publicMember` and `internalMember` are respectively the public and internal members of the state machine when the transition was triggered. **NOTE: These objects may be modified by the function code, modifications will be transferred to state machine.**
 - `context` represents the execution context of the state machine, with the following structure:

 ```js